 Rosewood is a timeless choice for hand-carved furniture.
 Rosewood trees are native to Brazil, Jamaica, Africa, and India and have a Janka hardness scale score of 2200 lbf.
 It is brownish-red and carries a premium quality.
 They have slow growth and usually grow to a height of 60 ft.
 Furniture made from Indian and Chinese rosewood is usually polished to accentuate the natural grain patterns.

-Mango trees are not very common in the US and are found in tropical areas like southern Asia, the Pacific and Brazil.
+Mango trees are not very common in the US and are found in tropical areas like southern Asia, the Pacific, and Brazil.
 The tree is about 90 ft tall and has a Janka score of 1070 lbf.
-Mango wood has dense grains and looks elegant when used to craft coffee tables, dressers, dining tables, nightstands, desks, sideboards, TV stands, cabinets, among others.
+Mango wood has dense grains and looks elegant when used to craft coffee tables, dressers, dining tables, nightstands, desks, sideboards, TV stands, and cabinets, among others.
 The consistency of hues and wood texture also makes it a wonderful choice for carved or distressed finish furniture.

 Mahogany trees grow and flourish in warm climates and are found in South Florida, the Bahamas, and the Caribbean.
 They grow up to the height of 150 ft.
 Mahogany wood has a reddish-brown tint that beautifully darkens with time and has a straight fine even grain pattern.
 The Janka score is 800-900 lbf making mahogany wood furniture very durable.
 Cabinets and buffets built from African mahogany bear a magnificent look and feel.

-Acacia wood is a versatile material and is often chosen to build coffee tables, benches as dining tables, nightstands, dressers, desks, and outdoor furniture.
+Acacia wood is a versatile material and is often chosen to build coffee tables, benches, dining tables, nightstands, dressers, desks, and outdoor furniture.
 Acacia wood is abundantly found in Australia.
 This hardwood has a Janka score of 1750 lbf.
 It has a deep brown color and makes beautiful live-edge pieces.

 Teak wood furniture carries an unmistakable brown hue and works splendidly as outdoor or patio furniture as well.
 They are native to tropical regions of Asia and America.
 The trees grow up to a height of 150 ft and have a Janka score of 1155 lbf.
 Dining tables and coffee tables made from teak wood carry a rustic, aristocratic look.